arcostasi/slimantic-skeleton/README.md

 See the [online demo](http://arcostasi.com/slimantic/).

-This skeleton use Composer, Slim 3, Monolog, Twig, jQuery and Semantic UI
+This skeleton use Composer, Slim 3, Eloquent, Monolog, Twig, jQuery and Semantic UI

 ## Quick start